codeurjc-students/2019-ServerlessVsExpress/README.md

         2. [Config VSCode for Node.js](sections/ConfigVSCode/nodejs-vscode-test-project)
         3. [Config VSCode for AWS SAM](sections/ConfigVSCode/sam-vscode-test-project)

-- [x] **Static web (SPA) - How to deploy a regular static web the common way VS Amazon S3**
+- [x] **Static web (SPA) - How to deploy a regular Single Page Application the common way VS Amazon S3**
     * How to deploy a static web normally and how it is done in an Amazon S3 bucket.
         1. [Comparative](sections/SPADeployment)
         2. [React SPA app](sections/SPADeployment/spa-react)

 - [ ] **Users Management**
-    * Users management using a typical athentication system in Nodejs and how to do it using "Cognito" instead.
+    * Users management using a typical authentication system in Nodejs and how to do it using "Cognito" instead.

 - [ ] **Files**
     * Managing files in different environments (nodejs and AWS Lambda).